tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 * Counterfactual fairness.
 * Avoiding discrimination through causal reasoning.
 * Fairness through causal awareness: Learning latent-variable models for biased data.
-* Fairness in decisionmaking – the causal explanation formula.
+* Fairness in decision making – the causal explanation formula.
 (2018)

 ### Guarantee:
 * Learning interpretable models with causal guarantees (2019):
 	- propose a framework to bridge the gap between causal and interpretable models by transforming any algorithm into an interpretable individual treatment effect estimation framework.